Chapter 2 – Government of the University

 2-B (4) University and Senate Committees

-Provision is made in the University Bylaws and in the University’s current practices for a variety of advisory bodies for consultation as may be deemed necessary or appropriate by the Board of Trustees and the officers of the University.
-The powers and duties of these bodies are delegated by the President and are subject to the Bylaws and to the powers of the Board of Trustees.
+Provision is made in the University Bylaws and in the University’s current practices for a variety of bodies whose powers and duties are delegated by the President and are subject to the Bylaws and to the powers of the Board of Trustees.

 2-B (4)(a) University Committees